PaddlePaddle/PaddleMIX/paddlemix/examples/points_qwen2_5/README.md

 **Result:**

->The image features a young, brown and white dog with a distinctive red collar adorned with gold accents.
-The dog is sitting on a lush green lawn, with a few scattered yellow leaves, suggesting it might be autumn.
-The dog's eyes are a deep brown, and it has a soft, white muzzle.
-Its ears are perked up, and it has a gentle, yet attentive expression.
-The background is blurred, with hints of more greenery, focusing the viewer's attention on the dog.
+>The image features a giant panda sitting amidst a lush environment.
+The panda, with its distinctive black and white fur, is holding a bamboo shoot, which is a staple in its diet.
+The panda's eyes are looking slightly to the side, giving it a contemplative expression.
+Surrounding the panda are various green plants, including bamboo shoots and other foliage, which contribute to the natural of a natural habitat.
+The ground is covered with what appears to be a layer of mulch or soil, and the overall setting suggests a well-maintained enclosure, likely within a zoo or conservation area.